jaclu/pythonista-requirements/README.md

 ## gitrequirements
 A copy of https://github.com/isaacgerg/images2gif
 Just to make sure I have it available, if it disapears from that location.
-All credits of that file goes to isaacgerg
+All credits for that file goes to isaacgerg